-No front brake, dirt surfaces of varying levels of stability, and a balls-out dash down a straightaway heading into a controlled skid around a wide corner within inches of a flurry of other riders inches from each other.
-Equal parts skill and dumb luck are all that lies between you and a crash.
+No front brake, inconsistent dirt surfaces and a balls-out dash down a straight, then into a controlled skid around a wide corner within touching distance of a flurry of other riders on his 200cc Tiger Cub.
+Equal parts skill and dumb luck are all that lay between Bill and a crash.

-In fact, Bill was one of only six amateurs who received a national number at the end of his amateur year, and that included fellow Triumph rider, Sholly.
-That would be a bit like a 14 year-old footballer being able to play for a professional club.
+Bill was one of only six amateurs who received a national number at the end of his amateur year, and that included fellow Triumph rider, Sholly.
+The equivalent of a 14-year-old footballer turning out for a professional club.

-It was Bill’s Uncle Bill Adkins that was responsible for Bill’s entry into racing.
+It was Bill’s Uncle Bill Adkins who was responsible for Bill’s entry into racing.

 Bill’s first race on the bike was in Petersburg, Virginia and he took third.
 His racing career in both flat track and road racing took off from there.

-“I was 15 or 16 years old and I was winning a lot of the races race I entered.
-Rod Coats from Triumph saw me at one of the races and offered to get me on a bigger 500 cc bike.
+“I was 15 or 16 and I was winning a lot of the races race I entered.
+Rod Coats from Triumph saw me at one of the races and offered to get me on a bigger 500cc bike.
 Triumph ended up giving me all of the latest equipment, and I was the top amateur in the nation in 1964.”

-Bill relays all of his exploits with a Texas drawl and a matter-of-factness that belies his accomplishments.
+Bill relays all of his exploits with a matter-of-factness that belies his accomplishments.
 It’s not that he’s not proud of them or doesn’t appreciate what it took to win the 50 to 60 times he ran both flat track and some road races.
 For him it was just to be expected.